 - Not every parent request for an initial evaluation needs to be granted.
 A full initial evaluation is required only if a child is suspected of having a disability.
 If a public agency does not suspect a child of having a disability, the agency need not conduct an initial evaluation.
 Letter to Williams, 20 IDELR 1210 (OSEP 1993).
 In that case, the parent is entitled to a prior written notice, including an explanation of why the public agency refuses to conduct the evaluation.
 Id.; see Iowa Admin.
 Code r.
 281—41.503.

 - If, at any time and for any reason, a public agency suspects a child of having a disability, the agency must seek consent to evaluate.
 According to the United States Department of Education,

 it would generally not be acceptable for an LEA to wait several months to conduct an evaluation or to seek parental consent for an initial evaluation if the public agency suspects the child to be a child with a disability.

 - Several parents have been advised that their children would not be evaluated because their children had not completed a required number of days in general education interventions or had not progressed through a requisite number of “tiers” or “levels.”
 This is inappropriate.
 The only relevant question is, “Is this child suspected of having a disability?”
 If the answer is “yes,” parental consent for an initial evaluation must be requested, regardless of the amount of time in general education interventions or the number of layers, levels, or tiers in which the child has been involved.
 As stated by the United States Department of Education concerning pre-referral interventions, “the LEA cannot refuse to conduct the evaluation or delay the evaluation until the alternative strategies have been tried if the LEA suspects the child has a disability.”
 Letter to Anonymous, 19 IDELR 498 (OSEP 1992).

-Parent Request for Initial Evaluation - This is a downloadable version of the content on this page.
+Parent Request for Initial Evaluation - A downloadable version of the content on this page.